Hillsong Church: Beliefs

+Media and events

 Music

 Hillsong has been described by popular music scholar Tom Wagner as a "confluence of sophisticated marketing techniques and popular music".
 The music of Hillsong United and Hillsong Worship are credited with driving Hillsong's global popularity.
 Through the 1980s and 1990s, the congregation grew from 45 members to nearly 20,000 and emerged as a significant influence in the area of contemporary worship music.
 This was a result of strategic marketing that targeted younger generations and Hillsong's success at establishing itself as a global music standard.

 Hillsong Church has produced over 40 albums, which have sold over 11 million copies.
 Albums are produced for different target audiences including Hillsong Kids for children.
 Hillsong Chapel features acoustic arrangements, which are "quieter" than the electric guitar, keyboard and drums that are typical of Hillsong's music.
 Hillsong's albums are produced by Hillsong Music Australia.
 Hillsong's congregational music has been the dominant source of the church's influence in the Charismatic Christianity movement.

 Music is central to worship at the church.
 Hillsong's worship leaders have generally enjoyed a high-profile international position.
 Early worship leaders included Geoff Bullock and Darlene Zschech.
-Zschech was Hillsong's second worship leader and Hillsong achieved international acclaim during her ministry.
-Zschech's "Shout to the Lord" was an early hit for Hillsong in mid-1990s.
+Zschech was Hillsong's second worship leader, and Hillsong achieved international acclaim during her ministry.
+Zschech's "Shout to the Lord" was an early hit for Hillsong in the mid-1990s.
 In 2008, Reuben Morgan became Hillsong's third worship leader.

 Hillsong's worship music has been widely influential not only in Pentecostal churches, but more broadly in Evangelical churches.
 Many of Hillsong's "worship expressions" have been incorporated into Evangelical services including raised hands, vocal utterance and dance.
 Hillsong Music has released over 40 albums since 1992, many of them achieving gold status in Australia and one of them, People Just Like Us, achieving platinum status.
 The church's 2004 live praise and worship album For All You've Done reached No. 1 in the mainstream Australian album charts (ARIA).

 In September 2012, Hillsong produced The Global Project, a collection of their most popular songs released in nine different languages including Spanish, Portuguese, Korean, Mandarin, Indonesian, German, French, Swedish and Russian.